tobiasdemaine/pyro/README.md

 # Pyro

-An Electron based Thermocouple/Pyrometer App for measuring kiln temperatures desing to be used with a Raspberry Pi with touch screen.
+An Electron based Thermocouple/Pyrometer App for measuring kiln temperatures for use with a Raspberry Pi with touch screen.

 ## Overview